 THC can (and has!) been used for many different health concerns.
 While some people remain sceptical about THC because it is still a relatively new research area, cannabis-based infusions have been around for centuries!

-Relief of chronic pain
+Possible relief of chronic pain

-To improve sleep problems
+Possibly improves sleep problems

-Cannabinoids like THC have been known for their relaxing and anxiety-reducing properties.
+Cannabinoids like THC have been known for their relaxing and possible anxiety-reducing properties.
 Its sedative-like effects make it a good option around bedtime for soothing a busy mind or any additional stress you may be facing.